 - All applications received from potential Board members should be held in a secure place by the chair and each application received should be acknowledged in writing by the chair.
 The acknowledgement should include a brief outline of process as well as timelines for follow up.
 At the end of the process and the submission of the committee’s final report to the Board, each person who submitted an application should receive a written communication from the chair indicating whether they will be recommended to be part of the Committee’s slate of proposed candidates to the Board presented at the AGM.
 Those candidates who did not make the slate of recommended candidates should be informed in this communication that they have the right to present their candidature independently at the AGM, with the only stipulation that they have an OSCA member present at the AGM who is willing to second their nomination at the meeting.

 - Prior to submitting its final report to the April meeting of the Board the committee should meet to consider its short list of new candidates for the slate based on their written applications.
 Those on the final list should be interviewed by any two members of the committee to verify their credentials and assess their willingness and enthusiasm to serve on the Board of Directors.
 Once these interviews have been conducted, the Committee will meet for a final time to agree on their recommended slate and approve their final report to the Board.
-The report must be agreed to by a two-thirds majority of the members of the committee.
+The report must be agreed to by a two-thirds majority of the members of the committee, or three members, which ever is greater.

 - At the April meeting of the Board the chair of the Nominating Committee will present a final report that outlines the procedures followed by the committee to seek candidates and the slate of members being proposed for election to the Board.
 In the case of new members, the report will contain the reasons for why these individuals are included on the list.